panva/node-oidc-provider/docs/README.md

 #### allowReplay

-Controls whether DPoP Proof Replay Detection is used or not.
+Controls whether DPoP Proof Replay is allowed or not.

 _**default value**_: